-Before Harvick and Gordon come screaming down the frontstretch to the finish line, I would like to take a moment to dedicate this column to anyone who could have made it to Atlanta Motor Speedway that day and didn’t…because they didn’t want to spend the money, or deal with the traffic, or maybe even because they thought they would miss the No. 3 Chevy too much.
+Before Harvick and Gordon come screaming down the frontstretch to the finish line, I would like to take a moment to dedicate this column to anyone who could have made it to AMS that day and didn’t… because they didn’t want to spend the money, or deal with the traffic, or maybe even because they thought they would miss the No. 3 Chevy too much.
 If any of you are still kicking yourself in the head to this day over missing it, you’ll always have my sympathy my friend.
 Like me, you couldn’t have known.

 In a race 31,680,000 inches in length, Kevin Harvick won by just six.

 What followed was an eruption of emotion, a moment of gravity seldom equaled in sports.
-Harvick smoked the tires in a perfectly executed burnout and then circled the speedway in an Alan Kulwicki Polish victory lap—saluting another fallen NASCAR hero—all the while holding three fingers out the window.
+Harvick smoked the tires in a perfectly executed burnout and then circled the speedway in an Alan Kulwicki Polish victory lap – saluting another fallen NASCAR hero – all the while holding three fingers out the window.
 FOX replayed an overjoyed Goodwrench pit crew leaping into the air in slow motion at the outcome.
 His voice quaking the entire time, Richard Childress could barely manage to say that he asked his departed buddy for help when Harvick took the lead, and that his request was answered.
 Like at Daytona three years earlier, entire crews lined up and shook the hand of the driver of the Goodwrench Chevrolet.
 Flags and banners saluting No. 3 were everywhere.
 Mike Joy, a consummate broadcast professional, had difficulty keeping his voice from cracking.
 For maybe the first time in his life, Darrell Waltrip was speechless.
-The delirious crowd at Atlanta Motor Speedway shook the grandstands with enduring, thunderous acclamation—for Kevin Harvick, for the tremendous finish, for Jeff Gordon leaving no doubt of its authenticity, for Richard Childress Racing’s resurrection, and for Dale Earnhardt’s entire career and life.
+The delirious crowd at AMS shook the grandstands with enduring, thunderous acclamation – for Harvick, for the tremendous finish, for Gordon leaving no doubt of its authenticity, for Richard Childress Racing’s resurrection and for Earnhardt’s entire career and life.

 Life could go on.
 Racing could go on.